-Mutual Funds and Money Market Fund - Valued at the quoted market price of the fund which represents the net asset value of the shares held by the fund at year-end.
+Mutual Funds - Valued at the quoted market price of the fund which represents the net asset value of the shares held by the fund at year-end.

 Certificates of deposit - Valued at cost plus accrued interest which approximates fair value.

-Certificates of Deposit and Corporate Bonds - Valued at fair value by discounting the related cash flows based on current yields of similar instruments with comparable characteristics, as provided by third party using a computerized valuation formula
+Corporate Bonds - Valued at fair value by discounting the related cash flows based on current yields of similar instruments with comparable characteristics, as provided by third party using a computerized valuation formula